vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 Loaders can be **only exported from pages**.
 That's where the navigation guard picks them up, but the page doesn't even need to use it.
 It can be used in any component by importing the _returned composable_, even outside of the scope of the page components, by a parent.

-However, loaders can be **defined anywhere** and imported where using the data makes sense.
-This allows to define loaders in a separate `/loaders` folder and reuse them across pages:
+On top of that, loaders can be **defined anywhere** and imported where using the data makes sense.
+This allows to define loaders in a separate `src/loaders` folder and reuse them across pages:

 ```ts
 // src/loaders/user.ts